Scout24/afp-alppaca/README.rst

 set alppaca to assume a different role
 --------------------------------------
-You can configure alppaca to issue a assume_role API call using the configuration.
+You can configure alppaca to issue an assume_role API call using the configuration.
 This can be useful when you want to assume the role of another account::

   assume_role: arn:aws:iam::123456789012:role/demoRole